 While straightening, Sims's go-to is the Smooth 'N Shine Conditioning Polisher.
 "The black seed oil and coconut oil ingredients soften hair and fight split ends while providing body," says Sims.

-His pro tip: "You must always use a heat protectant on your hair before using any hot tools," explains Sims.
-"And keep your tools under 425°F to preserve your hair and avoid any damage."
+We were told to always use a heat protectant on our hair before using any hot tools and to keep them under 425°F to preserve our hair and avoid damage.

 Now, you can have those bone-straight strands you see on your favorite natural hair celebs if you follow this routine.
 All in all, the best flat-iron results happen when you prep your locks with moisturizing shampoos and conditioners, followed up with hydrating, lightweight oils to promote shine.
 With natural hair, be sure that your hot tools work hard enough that all you'll need is a few passes through to get the sleekest strands.